ehein6/beedrill/README.md

 best performance and the best practices for writing good Emu C++ code.

 All of my graph benchmarks are named with a yellow jacket theme, to honor my alma mater Georgia Tech.
-See also MeatBee (an early streaming graph benchmark for Emu) and PaperWasp (the predecessor and C equivalent of this project).
+See also [MeatBee](https://github.com/ehein6/meatbee), an early streaming graph benchmark for Emu) and [PaperWasp](https://github.com/ehein6/PaperWasp), the predecessor and C equivalent of this project).

 ## Building the code